UNESCO Prize for Women’s and Girls’ Education 2023

 Who can nominate?

-- UNESCO Member States’ governments, through their Permanent Delegations to UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO, can submit up to three nominations.
+- UNESCO Member States’ governments, through their Permanent Delegations to UNESCO and Non-Governmental Organizations (NGOs) in official partnership with UNESCO, can submit up to three nominations.

 - No self-nominations are permitted.